chicio/chicio.github.io/_posts/2018-02-09-clean-code-objects-data-structures-law-demeter.md

 ---

+In this [previous post](/2017/09/11/clean-code-meaningful-names.html "clean code meaningful names") I describe what Clean Code is and what does it mean to use meaningful names in your code.
-*Data structures and objects*.
+This time I will talk about *Data structures and objects*.
 Two things each programmer have to deal with each day of his/her job life.
 But wait, do we really know the definition of them?
 Let's see what [Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin") says about them in its *Clean Code* book:

 >Objects hide their data behind abstractions and expose functions that operate on that data.
 Data structures expose